Adityamane88/clearlabel/README.md

   a plain-English explanation of the concern
 - **Allergen display, NOVA ultra-processing group, nutrition facts**
 - **History** of your last 50 scans, stored only on your device
+- **Your products** — everything you add via label scanning is stored only in your browser (editable and removable from the result screen)
 - Add to Home Screen → works like a native app

 ## Put it on your iPhone (2 minutes, free)